sparkfun/SparkFun_GNSSDO/docs/troubleshooting_tips.md

 ## What is in the Box?
-The RTK mosaic-X5 comes packaged as a complete kit, with all the accessories you'd need to set up an RTK base station.
-Inside the box, users will find the [GNSS antenna](https://www.sparkfun.com/products/21801), RTK mosaic-X5 in its aluminum enclosure, and another box containing additional accessories.
+The RTK mosaic-T comes packaged as a complete kit, with all the accessories you'd need to set up an RTK base station.
+Inside the box, users will find the [GNSS antenna](https://www.sparkfun.com/products/21801), RTK mosaic-T in its aluminum enclosure, and another box containing additional accessories.
 Inside, the accessory box, users will find the [CAT-6 Ethernet cable](https://www.sparkfun.com/products/8915), [USB cable](https://www.sparkfun.com/products/15424), [SMA to TNC cable](https://www.sparkfun.com/products/21740), [USB power supply](https://www.sparkfun.com/products/11456), [WiFi antenna](https://www.sparkfun.com/products/145), and [32GB SD card](https://www.sparkfun.com/products/19041).

 <div class="grid" markdown>